codescape/bitvunit/README.md

 BitvUnit
 =============

-This library aims to automate accessibility checking for HTML pages and web applications.
-Based on the idea that some accessibility checks can be automated and find suspicious or malicious code that potentially violates rules for accessibility.
+BitvUnit is an open source accessibility testing framework that makes it easy to automate accessibility checking for pages and applications that run in a web browser.

-In the current stadium the BitvUnit framework gives you the ability to apply one or multiple rules to a given page that you navigated to with the help of [HtmlUnit].
+Read me about the framework in the [BitvUnit Documentation]!

 Technology
 ----------